fred-ai-security/ai-security-assurance-labs/static-analysis/hashing/hashing-model-integrity.md

 Format-Table Path, Hash
 ```

-This produces a table with each file’s path and hash.
+This produces a structured table of each file and its SHA-256 fingerprint.

 ---

-## Creating a Hash Manifest File
+## Creating a Hash Manifest

-A “manifest” is a documented list of expected hashes for later comparison.

-Create one using:
+A hash manifest documents the expected hash values for future verification.

 ```
 Get-ChildItem "C:\AI_SECURITY_LABS\stage1_intake" |